Linenfelser/book2/learning/week7/pokemon.md

 $.get('/data/pokemon-small.json')
  .success(function(data){
      console.log('data loaded', data)
-     // TODO: show in the myviz that the data is loaded pokemonData = data
+     pokemonData = data
      $('.myviz').html('number of records load:' + data.length)
  })

+// for each of the TODOs below, you will write a "callback function" similar
+// to vizAsHorizontalBars and a $('something').click to add this callback
+// function to respond to the click event of a particular button

 function vizAsHorizontalBars(){

-    // TODO: modify this function to visualize the data as horizontal
-    // bars to compare attack points

     // define a template string
     var tplString = '<g transform="translate(0 ${d.y})"> \
                     <rect   \